jmrphy/media_civil_war/media_civil_war.md

 imply a country which still categorically lacks the infrastructural capacity for properly mass communications.[^7]

-The second logical shortcoming is that if the level of mass media *in general* increases state strength as Warren argues, then for this very reason, the *first appearance and early growth* of mass media within a country should increase the utility of controlling the state relative to other means of merely influencing it.
-Especially given that mass media density is non-stationary and trends upward in every country in which it has been introduced, the first appearance of mass media technology should increase the incentives of opposition groups to risk insurgency before the development of a mass communications system significantly increases the power of the incumbent and decreaes the power of opposition groups outside the state.
-Additionally, the closer a country's mass media density is to the threshold at which it will constitute a capacity for mass communcations, the more attractive it will be for opposition groups outside the state to gain control of the state.
+Second, if the level of mass media *in general* increases state strength, then the *first appearance and early growth* of mass media within a country should increase the utility of controlling the state relative to other means of influencing it.
+The first appearance of mass media technology should increase the incentives of opposition groups to risk insurgency before the development of a mass communications system significantly increases the power of the incumbent and decreaes the power of opposition groups outside the state.
+The closer a country's mass media density is to the threshold at which it will constitute a capacity for mass communications, the more attractive it will be for opposition groups outside the state to gain control of the state.
 It is increasingly urgent as the state becomes nearer to consolidating its normative domination via mass communications and therefore significantly less vulnerable to insurgency; also, the closer the country is to the threshold the less time will a successful insurgency be vulnerable to yet another insurgency before it consolidates its own normative consolidation via mass communications.
-Thus, if it is true that increasing mass media density makes state power increasingly safe from insurgency, then before media density crosses the threshold of constituting mass communications power, *each increase* in mass media density should further increase the payoffs to violent insurgency.
+Thus, if it is true that increasing mass media density makes state power increasingly safe from insurgency, then before media density crosses the threshold of constituting mass communications power, each increase in mass media density should further increase the payoffs to violent insurgency.

 A Non-Linear Theory of Mass Media and Civil War
 ===============================================

-Based on the implications of the previous section, this research note advances a modified theory of the relationship between mass media technology and civil war: while high levels of mass media density should indeed decrease the likelihood of civil war by increasing state power and deterring insurgents, for this very reason the *introduction and early growth* of mass media density within a country should *increase* rather than decrease the likelihood of civil war.
-Precisely because a capacity for mass communications increases state power and becomes a robust deterrent against insurgents, but low levels of mass media density do not yet constitute that power, year-to-year increases in mass media density up to a certain threshold should be positively associated with civil war onset.[^8] It is only beyond that threshold that Warren's finding of a negative relationship between mass media density and civil war should hold.
+This section advances a modified theory of the relationship between mass media technology and civil war: while high levels of mass media density should indeed decrease the likelihood of civil war by increasing state power and deterring insurgents, for this very reason the *introduction and early growth* of mass media density within a country should *increase* rather than decrease the likelihood of civil war.
+Precisely because a capacity for mass communications increases state power and becomes a robust deterrent against insurgents, but low levels of mass media density do not yet constitute that power, year-to-year increases in mass media density up to a certain threshold should be positively associated with civil war onset.
+It is only beyond that threshold that a negative relationship between mass media density and civil war should hold.

-To test whether this modified theory is preferable to Warren's attractively parsimonious theory, I pursue a strategy of increasing causal leverage relative to the original analyses [@king1994designing, 30].
-A first strategy to increase causal leverage is to deduce from the modified theory additional observable implications exclusive to the modified theory, which expose the modified theory to new opportunities for falsification.
+To test whether this modified theory is preferable to the original, general pacification theory, I deduce three distinct observable implications which either contradict the original theory or are not implied by the original theory, increasing causal leverage by exposing the modified theory to new opportunities for falsification [@king1994designing, 30].

-Thus, I deduce three distinct observable implications of the modified theory (formulated as hypotheses) which either contradict the original theory or are not implied by the original theory.
 If the modified theory is correct, then each of the following should be true:

 **Hypothesis 1:** There should exist a threshold of mass media density below which year-to-year increases in mass media density *increase* the